benhatsor/KeyframeKit/README.md

 targetedAnim.play();
 ```

-The primary reason to play your animations in JS is because you get way more control over their playback:
+The primary reason to play your animation in JS is because you get way more control over its playback:
 ```js
 targetedAnim.pause();
 targetedAnim.playbackRate = -1;